DavidMorp/hm-11_iBeacon/README.md

  - executable for your environment (in my case CCloader.exe)
  - Arduino sketch (CCloader.ino)
  - the full bin file (CC2541hm10v540.bin)
+Make sure the executable and the bin file are in the same folder.
  The HM-10 bin file works fine for the HM-11.
  ### 3. Load CCloader.ino on the Arduino Uno
  You will need the Arduino IDE to do this but I hope that's obvious.
   ### 4. Run
+ Open a terminal window at the folder, then run:

+     CCLoader.exe <COM Port> <firmware.bin> [0/1]

  I was using COM7 and an Arduino Uno so I ran:

     CCLoader.exe 7 CC2541hm10v540.bin 0
 You should see this: